 Excel Pivot Tables and VLOOKUP: Learn how to use the Pivot Table and VLOOKUP features to more easily find and analyze information in Excel workbooks.

-In addition to the core technology classes, the library offers a variety of one hour classes on other tech related topics.
-Topics include Computer 101, Google Suite, Prezi, Evite, Google Maps, Facebook, Pinterest and more.
+In addition to core technology classes, the library offers a variety of one hour classes on other tech-related topics.
+Topics include Google Suite, Prezi, Evite, Google Maps, Facebook and more.
 These classes are offered at various intervals depending on instructor availability.

-Book a Librarian sessions are one hour sessions for those requiring one-on-one instructional or research assistance on using library and technology resources.
-Book a Librarian sessions are held in the Library with time and place determined by you and the librarian giving the session.
+Virtual Tech Help sessions are one hour sessions for those requiring one-on-one instructional or research assistance on using library and technology resources.
+Virtual Tech Help sessions are held via Zoom with a librarian with time determined by you and the librarian giving the session.

-This website has free training for Microsoft Office versions 2007, 2010, and 2013 as well as Office for Mac 2011.
+Microsoft Office: This website has free training for Microsoft Office versions 2007, 2010, 2013 and 2016 as well as Office for Mac 2011.
 Lessons are self-paced with quizzes, and you must have the software installed on your computer.

 New York Public Library: Tech Connect Handouts: Free class materials on over 80 topics available in five different languages.

 Lynda.com (access with a Plainfield Public Library card): Create a free account with your library card to access a large library of video training tutorials for technology skills, computer applications and software.